ThorstenBr/AppleIII_diskII/README.md

 **DOUBLE-CHECK THE PROPER ORIENTATION OF THE BOX HEADERS!**
 The notch for the box headers are clearly marked on the PCB.
 Incorrect orientation of the box headers for the Apple III or FloppyEmu port will damage or destroy your Apple III and FloppyEmu/disk II drive - or both...

+The capacitor (C1) was added on the PCB as a backup.
+It is not required (leave the slot unused).

 ![Completed PCB with orientation of the box headers](/Images/AppleIIIFloppyEmu_front.png)